Bajrang Punia: 2020 Tokyo Olympics

 On 6 August 2021, he won the pre-quarterfinal match in 65 kg category in 2020 Summer Olympics against Ernazar Akmataliev and his quarter-final match against Morteza Ghiasi Cheka.

 In the bronze medal match, he defeated the Kazakhstani wrestler Daulet Niyazbekov, winning by a margin of 8–0.

 Bajrang and the other Indian Olympians were featured in a can by the Indian soft drink manufacturer, Thums Up.

 2022 Commonwealth Games

 Bajrang clinched the gold medal with a dominating win over Canada's Lachlan McNeil in the 65 kg final bout at the 2022 Birmingham Commonwealth Games.

 2024

 In April 2024, Punia was suspended by the National Anti-Doping Agency (NADA) for refusing to give his urine sample for a dope test during the selection trials of the 2024 Olympic qualifiers.
 Subsequently, he was also suspended by the wrestling global body, the United Wrestling World (UWW).
 Punia has gone to court and appealed against his suspension.

 2025

-Punia competed at RAF 01 on August 30, 2025, losing to Yianni Diakomihalis.
+Punia competed at RAF 01 on August 30, 2025 for the inaugural RAF Lightweight Championship, losing to Yianni Diakomihalis.

+2026

+He lost to Ridge Lovett in a Lightweight title eliminator at RAF 09 on May 30, 2026.